stellar/scp-proofs/README.md

 Protocol as described in the paper "Fast and secure global payments with Stellar" (SOSP 2019).

+With Isabelle/HOL, we formalize Federated Byzantine Agreement Systems (FBAS) and we prove the cascade theorem and that the union of two intact sets is intact.

+With Ivy, we formalize SCP in a high-level, non-executable specification, and we prove that intact sets never disagree (SCP's main safety property) and that, under some assumptions, every member of an intact set eventually commits a value (SCP's main liveness property).

 # Isabelle/HOL proofs

-FBA.thy contains a formalization of the notion of intact set, to which the safety and liveness properties of SCP apply.
+FBA.thy contains a formalization of the notion of intact set.
 Informally, a set *I* is intact when (a) *I* is a quorum, and (b) even if all nodes outside *I* are faulty, any two quorums of members of *I* intersect.

 We prove that:
 1. The cascade theorem holds: if `I` is an intact set, `Q` is a quorum of a member of `I`, and `Q⊆S`, then either `I⊆S` or there is a member of `I−S` that is blocked by `S∩I`.
 2. The union of two intersecting intact sets is intact.
+This implies that maximal intact sets are disjoint.

 Two major difference with the Stellar Whitepaper are that:
-1. we do not assume that the FBAS enjoys quorum intersection.
+1. We do not assume that the FBAS enjoys quorum intersection.
 Thus there may be disjoint intact sets that diverge but nevertheless remain internally safe and live.
 Point 2 above implies that maximal intact sets are disjoint, and that an FBA system is a collection of disjoint maximal intact sets.